MarekDudek/gradle-tutorial/README.md

 > `Task` of type `zip` is configured by settings.
 Only archive file name specified, archive destination  taken from settings.

+> `./gradlww properties` shows properties.
+How to use them in scripts?
+What good are they for?

 ### Tasks